gwilken/warGames-svg-css-game/README.md

 # warGames - A simple game built with SVG and CSS

-This homage to the classic 1983 movie "warGames" uses only one SVG file and CSS to create an 80's terminal like user interface (but thankfully, with a mouse).
+This homage to the classic 1983 movie "warGames" uses only one SVG file and CSS to create a game with an 80's terminal like user interface.

 Who said CSS can't be fun?
 Or fast.

 <a href="https://gwilken.github.io/ElectoralWarGames/">https://gwilken.github.io/warGames-svg-css-game/</a>

 ## Starting map
 Would you like to play a game?